marcolaaa/chat/README.md

-# About this project
+# About it

-Simple public chat application using spring-boot and websockets with the purpose of learning the basic of Websocket Communication Protocol.
+Simple public chat application using spring-boot and WebSockets with the purpose of learning the basics of WebSocket Communication Protocol.